-Some patient participants found the breadth topics and the general nature of the content did not meet their needs and wanted more individual support.
+Some patient participants found the breadth or topics and the general nature of the content did not meet their needs and wanted more individual support.
 Conversely, some patient participants recognised that not all topics were relevant to them but were willing to engage with FAME until they could identify topics that were useful.
 For example, the experience of and enthusiasm for exercise varied between patient participants.
 Some patient participants reported that they were pushed to complete exercise, and they did not understand why exercise was such a key component of FAME.
 These patient participants considered that exercise was too burdensome and reported that it exacerbated their symptoms.
-For example, one patient participant stated that in the best way that suits you and [that you] were comfortable whilst doing the exercises.
-So that was really helpful - P7
+For example, one patient participant stated that

-I did do it [exercise] and it nearly killed me after that.
-I couldn't walk from there to there.-P3
+'I did do it [exercise] and it nearly killed me after that.
+I couldn't walk from there to there.'-P3